Fitus/Zaloha2.sh/README.md

 For running the Simple Demo, extract also the scripts <code>Simple_Demo_step1/2/3/4/5/6/7.sh</code> and make them executable.

-Optionally verify the integrity of Zaloha2.sh by its SHA-256 hash:
+The integrity of Zaloha2.sh can be verified by its SHA-256 hash.
+The hash of current version is:

 ```bash
 sha256sum Zaloha2.sh